Biology (BIOL)

 BIOL 391: Research in Biology I

-Independent research is taken under the guidance of a faculty member.
-The research will include a written proposal prior to initiation of the project, a literature search, experimental work, a written abstract and report upon completion of the semester and an oral presentation of the work.
-Guidelines for approval and for final evaluation are available in the College of Life Sciences office.
+Independent research is performed under the guidance of a faculty member.
+The research will include at least: a written proposal prior to initiation of the project, a literature search, and a written abstract, written report, and oral presentation of the results of the work by the end of the semester.

 Credits: 3